olekssy/impression/README.md

 Predict missing ratings for all users.
 The item-based model requires more observed items for solving a matrix completion problem, compared to the user-based model.
-Since the item-based model predicts the rating of a target item from the other rated items _by the same user_, it is believed to provide more personalized prediction, at a cost of required number of rated items by the target user.
+Since the item-based model predicts the rating of a target item from the other rated items _by the same user_, it is argued [ref.] to provide more personalized prediction, at a cost of a required number of rated items by the target user.

 ```python
 >>> imm.complete_rating_matrix()